Jacqueline Connaughton MBACP - Individual Counselling & Clinical Supervision

 I offer face to face Counselling and Supervision.

-Payment is respectfully requested at the end of each session.
+Payment is respectfully requested at the end of each session, either by Card or in Cash.

 Receipts are provided for all payments.